Alumni groups around the world are coming up with novel ways to stay connected with their communities

-The Oxford University Society (OUS) of Mexico, OUS Ottawa and OUS Washington, D.C have joined forces to organise a series of online webinars for Oxonians across North America.
+The Oxford University Society (OUS) of Mexico, OUS Ottawa and OUS Washington, D.C joined forces mid last year to organise a series of online webinars for Oxonians across North America.
 Their first webinar was a talk on the history of the coats of arms of Oxford colleges on 20 August led by Dr John Tepper Marlin (Trinity), author of Oxford College Arms: Intriguing Stories Behind Oxford’s Shields.

-Their second webinar - at the end of August - explored the work at Oxford to track the spread of coronavirus and to develop a vaccine against the disease, with Dr Moritz Kraemer, a Research Fellow in Oxford’s Department of Zoology and an Associate of the Oxford Martin Programme on Pandemic Genomics.
+Their second webinar - at the end of August - explored the work at Oxford to track the spread of coronavirus and develop a vaccine, with Dr Moritz Kraemer, a Research Fellow in Oxford’s Department of Zoology and an Associate of the Oxford Martin Programme on Pandemic Genomics.

-The Cambridge Oxford Alumni Club of Hungary (COACH) has adapted its mentoring programme, launched in February, to ensure that these valuable relationships can continue virtually.
-The group has, so far, matched ten alumni mentors and student mentees, based on areas of joint professional interest.
+The Cambridge Oxford Alumni Club of Hungary (COACH) has adapted its mentoring programme, launched at the start of 2020, to ensure that these valuable relationships can continue virtually.

 It was intended that those paired up would meet up during each university holiday, however mentors and mentees are being asked to keep in touch via email, phone or video conferencing instead.